tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 068.md

 - We instruct the band of brigands
 - We go back towards emberwood, silas sneaks in and buys a focus and chain mail
 - We go back to the tower
+- Silas scrys into the tent of the Silver Orders tent.
+	- I get the right side of the war table.
+	- Silver Order
+	- Strike on the temple and the falling fire gate
+	- Plan on using the griffon riders, calvary, and foot troops.
+	-